wang-angela/decor-gator/README.md

 ### Backend:

 In order to run this program, you must have GO installed.
-There is a backend.exe file in the backend file.
+There is a backend.exe file in the /backend folder.
 Before running the application, run this executable in a terminal using the command `./backend.exe` within the backend directory of the project to start the server locally.

 ### Frontend: